evinism/lambda-explorer/src/game/problems/readme.md

 ### 1: Variables

-The first type of expression in the lambda calculus are variables.
+Let's get started with some basic syntax

-Variables are placeholders for other functions.
-In this REPL, single letters optionally followed by subscripts are allowed as variable names.
+Try typing something like a₁.
+Single letters optionally followed by subscripts are allowed as variable names.

 Try typing any variable!

 ### Applications

+You just wrote a lambda expression which contains only the variable 'a₁', which is not currently bound to anything.

 The second type of expression in the lambda calculus are applying an expression for another expression.
 Placing them one after another looks like so.

 Applications are right associative, so `abcdef` will parse to `((((ab)c)d)e)f`.
 This might seem a little odd, but in a few steps, it'll be very convenient.

 ### Lambda Abstractions
+Nice!
 The third and final type of expressions are Lambda abstractions.

+Lambda abstractions represent functions in the lambda calculus.

 Lambda abstractions consist of a head and a body.
 The head is a variable, the body is any lambda expression.

 (show image here)